saraatq/codecamp-ResponsiveWebDesignProjects/README.md

 # codecamp-ResponsiveWebDesignProjects
-working on web projects to apply all of the skills, principles, and concepts I have learned so far,
+working on web design projects based on ***user stories*** and get all of the tests to pass, to apply all of the skills, principles, and concepts I have learned so far,

 **HTML, CSS, Visual Design, Accessibility, and more.**
 ## [Tribute page](tribute_page)